ankitnitt15/is-it-true-app/README.md

 - Rate-limit identity (cookie/IP) is a soft signal, not a real account system — it can be bypassed.
 The global daily cap is the actual backstop.
-- No durable analytics beyond what Upstash/Render's own dashboards show;
-  add a proper database if you need more than that later.
 - `pipeline/` only uses the model's own knowledge, same as the original prototype — no live web search, so very recent events may come back `UNVERIFIABLE` rather than checked against a source.
 Time-sensitive facts